Affine Anosov representations and proper actions: Introduction

 Subsequently, Abels--Margulis--Soifer \cite{AMS} showed the existence of discrete subgroups of $\mathsf{SO}(n+1,n)\ltimes\bR^{2n+1}$ acting properly on $\bR^{2n+1}$ when $n$ is odd.
 They also showed the non-existence of discrete subgroups of $\mathsf{SO}(n+1,n)\ltimes\bR^{2n+1}$ acting properly on $\bR^{2n+1}$ when $n$ is even.
 Recent works of Smilga (\cite{Smilga},\cite{Smilga2},\cite{Smilga3}) extend these results and show existence of discrete subgroups of $G\ltimes V$ acting properly on $V$ under certain assumptions on the semisimple Lie group $G$.

 The Margulis invariant spectrum of a representation $\rho:\Gamma\rightarrow\mathsf{SO}(2,1)\ltimes \bR^3$ of a free non-abelian group $\Gamma$ is a function $\alpha_\rho:\Gamma\rightarrow\bR$.
 While introducing Margulis spacetimes, Margulis made an observation that the Margulis invariant spectrum of a Margulis spacetime is either completely positive or completely negative.
-The converse of this question is still open although it has been completely answered by Goldman--Labourie--Margulis \cite{GLM} in the case when the linear part of $\rho$ contains no parabolic elements: Given such a representation $\rho:\Gamma\rightarrow\mathsf{SO}(2,1)\ltimes \bR^3$, Goldman--Labourie--Margulis constructed a H\"older continuous function $f_\rho:\flow\rightarrow\bR$ which is unique up to Liv\v sic cohomology and showed that for any $\gamma\in\Gamma$,
+The converse of this question is still open although it has been completely answered by Goldman--Labourie--Margulis \cite{GLM} in the case when the linear part of $\rho$ contains no parabolic elements: Given such a representation $\rho:\Gamma\rightarrow\mathsf{SO}(2,1)\ltimes \bR^3$, Goldman--Labourie--Margulis constructed a H\"older continuous function $f_\rho:\flow\rightarrow\bR$ which is unique up to Liv\v sic cohomology (for a definition please see \cite{Liv}; see also Definition 1.3.1 of \cite{Ghosh4}) and showed that for any $\gamma\in\Gamma$,

-where $l(\gamma)$ is the length of the periodic orbit of $\gamma$ in $\flow$.
-They used this identity to extend the normalized Margulis invariant $\alpha_\rho/l$ to a map from the space of flow invariant probability measures on $\flow$ to $\bR$.
+where $t(\gamma)$ is the period of the periodic orbit of $\gamma$ in $\flow$.
+They used this identity to extend the normalized Margulis invariant to a map from the space of flow invariant probability measures on $\flow$ to $\bR$.
 They showed that under the assumption of the linear part being hyperbolic, complete positivity or complete negativity of the extended Margulis invariant is both necessary and sufficient.

 Keeping these ideas in mind we extend the notion of an affine Anosov representation to affine groups of the form $\mathsf{SO}^0(n+1,n)\ltimes\mathbb{R}^{2n+1}$ and show that this extended notion is also an open condition.
 The idea behind the extended Margulis invariant plays a central role in our conception of an affine Anosov representation into $\mathsf{SO}^0(n+1,n)\ltimes\mathbb{R}^{2n+1}$.
 Moreover, we provide a necessary and sufficient condition for the action of a deformation of an Anosov representation to be proper, in terms of affine Anosov representations.
 We prove that: \begin{theorem} A representation of a word hyperbolic group $\Gamma$ into $\mathsf{SO}^0(n+1,n)\ltimes\mathbb{R}^{2n+1}$ is affine Anosov if and only if its linear part is Anosov with respect to the stabilizer of a maximal isotropic plane and it acts properly on $\mathbb{R}^{2n+1}$. \end{theorem}